Ruth Pointer: Personal life

 Pointer has been married five times and has five children.
-The eldest are a daughter Faun (born 1965) and a son Malik (born 1966).
+The eldest is daughter Faun (born 1965) then son Malik (born 1966).
 Malik is a singer.
 Her daughter Issa Pointer (born 1978), is from a marriage with former Temptations member Dennis Edwards.
 They married on December 21, 1980 in Las Vegas, and divorced in 1983.
 In 1984, Pointer married noted bassist Don Boyette, divorcing in 1988.

-She has three grandchildren, and one great-grandchild as of 2016.
+She has three grandchildren and one great-grandchild as of 2016.

 Pointer married Michael Sayles in 1990 and, at the age of 47 in 1993, she gave birth to twins, a boy named Conor and a girl named Ali.
 Both Issa Pointer and Ruth's granddaughter Sadako Pointer (born 1984) have performed as members of the Pointer Sisters.
 Pointer resides in Hopedale, Massachusetts with her husband.